sonniebailey/sonniebailey.github.io/about-content.md

 * I charge a lot of money.
 I charge enough so that if I feel compelled to spend more time to satisfy a client, I feel okay doing so.

-* Fairhaven Wealth charges on the basis of a"5-star payment policy".
+* Fairhaven Wealth charges on the basis of a "5-star payment policy".
 This aligns my interests with those of my clients, in the sense that if I'm spending too little time and not meeting expectations, I won't be paid in full.

 * Offering one-off services also creates an incentive for me to provide high quality services, because I won't receive additional work from existing clients, or receive referrals, unless the service I provide is of sufficiently high quality.
 I believe this keeps me sharper compared to engaging clients with ongoing service arrangements.